-Compare the best rates and fees to transfer money from Singapore to Norway
+Compare the best global money transfer fees and rates to send money to Norway

 We only compare secure providers which we have researched, tested and approved.
 Important information

-What is the cheapest way to transfer money from Singapore to Norway?
+What is the cheapest way to send money to Norway?

 - Wise: 9.8 SGD

-When you are looking to transfer money from Singapore to Norway it's important that you calculate the total cost of your Singapore Dollar to Norwegian Krone transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the SGD/NOK exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Singapore Dollar/Norwegian Krone exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/NOK interbank rate is 7.88741.
-Whenever you compare fees for transferring money from Singapore to Norway, it can pay off to look at the exchange rate they offer.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Singapore Dollar/Norwegian Krone interbank rate is 7.85226.
+Whenever you compare fees for transferring money to Norway, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 SGD is 7.88741 NOK, your bank can add a 3% exchange rate markup and give you a rate of 1 SGD = 8.12403 NOK.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 SGD is 7.85226 NOK, your bank can add a 3% exchange rate markup and give you a rate of S$ 1 = 8.08783 kr

-What is the fastest way to transfer money from Singapore to Norway?
+What is the fastest way to transfer money to Norway?